Questions about studying abroad?

 Step 3: Schedule any additional meetings

 Continue to research programs and note questions or concerns for your next meeting with an OIP Advisor.
 Students should consider how going abroad fits their academic plans and speak to their academic department about what courses may count.

 Meeting with an OIP Advisor is strongly recommended.
 Students wanting to study abroad for a full year or attend a program not approved by BC, must meet with an advisor.

 Submit BC Application

 Submit the BC Study Abroad Application on My OIP.
 The application will be available to students who have completed an Initial Questionnaire and attended a Study Abroad 101 Presentation.

 Review by OIP program manager

 After the deadline, the OIP will review the student’s academic and disciplinary record against specific program requirements and approve students to apply with the host institution.
 Certain programs may have space restrictions.
 Eligible students who are not approved to apply to the program they have selected may choose another program, provided the program still has openings.

 Complete host program application

 Once approved, students complete the application for the host institution.
-An Application Instruction PDF will be available in the OIP application system under "Learning Content."
+An Application Instruction PDF will be available in My OIP under "Learning Content."